-☐ Open the Diagnostics > Status Configurat ion > Signal Contact dialog, Global tab. ☐ To monitor the device functions using the the value Monitoring correct operations. ne signal contact, in the Configuration frame, specify ation in the Mode field. $\ \square$ For the parameters to be monitored, m ark the checkbox in the Monitor column.
-To send an SNMP trap to the manager Traps frame. ment station, activate the Send trap function in the $\ \square$ Save the changes temporarily.
-To do the his, click the 🗸 button. ☐ In the Diagnostics > Status Configuration > destination that receives SNMP traps. > Alarms (Traps) dialog, create at least one trap $\ \square$ Save the changes temporarily.
-To do the his, click the 🗸 button.
-You specify the temperature thresholds for the temperature monitoring in the Basic Settings &gt; System dialog. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode.
-Monitors the temperature in the device.
+☐ Open the Diagnostics > Status Configu ration > Signal Contact dialog, Global tab. ☐ To monitor the device functions using the value Monitoring correct open g the signal contact, in the Configuration frame, specify eration in the Mode field. $\ \square$ For the parameters to be monitored, mark the checkbox in the Monitor column.
+To send an SNMP trap to the management station, activate the Send trap function in Traps frame. \square Save the changes temporarily.
+To de o this, click the 🗸 button. ☐ In the Diagnostics > Status Configuration > Alarms (Traps) dialog, create at least one trap destination that receives SNMP traps. □ Save the changes temporarily.
+To do this, click the ✓ button. ☐ You specify the temperature thresholds for the temperature monitoring in the Basic Settings > System dialog. enable Change to the Privileged EXEC mode. configure Change to the Configuration mode. signal-contact 1 monitor temperature Monitors the temperature in the device.
 When the temperature exceeds / falls below the threshold values, the signal contact opens.